jabraham412/school_projects/CS0699/README.md

-# python_scripts
+# CS0699 - Data-Centric Security
-Python scripts for a course on data-centric security.<br />
+Python scripts for the University of Pittsburgh's Data-Centric Security course.<br />

 **_For reference only._**